 - Nominees must be distinguished in their profession.

 - Nominees must reflect the core values of UMD and SPH.

 - Nominees must be able to attend the Dean’s Dinner and Distinguished Terrapin Award Ceremony on May 1, 2020, at the University of Maryland Samuel Riggs IV Alumni Center.

 Please review the School of Public Health's Strategic Plan for more information about our values and priorities.

 Self-nominations are welcome, and self-nominees are encouraged to provide supporting materials.

 Nomination deadline: Friday, January 31, 2020

 Nominations are reviewed by the School of Public Health’s Distinguished Terrapin Award Selection Committee comprised of the dean, assistant dean for development, two department chairs, a dean’s council member, and previous winners.

-Up to four awardees are selected.
+Up to four awardees are selected each year, one per category of volunteer, alumnus/na, community partner and former faculty or staff member.
 Though a person may only win once, nominations will carry over into the next year so long as nominees remain eligible.